Data Harmonization and Why Automate it

 Data logging is defined as any of various chronological records made concerning the use of a computer system, the changes made to data, etc. (1)

-The chronology does not have to be established with a timestamp, it can be provided by any numerical order.
-Data logging is the core action of a data logger and data acquisition system (DAQ).
+The chronology does not have to be established with a timestamp; any numerical order can provide it.
+Data logging is the core activity of a data logger and data acquisition system (DAQ).
 After collecting the data, it is necessary to extract it from the sensors.
 With a data logger, one file per sensor is produced.
-With a DAQ system, there will be a single file containing all the data from all the sensors.
+With a DAQ system, there will be a single file containing all the sensors' data.

 Data harmonization: a definition

-In a very broad sense, especially in the biomedical sector, data harmonization means combining studies, experiments, different file formats or databases.
-In order to combine them, common parameters must be established.
+In a broad sense, especially in the biomedical sector, data harmonization means combining studies, experiments, file formats, or databases.
+To combine them, standard parameters must be established.
 (2)

 There are companies or software to do such data harmonization.
 Otherwise, it is an arduous, tedious and error-prone manual task.